 The following active systems for the use of solar energy are solar cells (devices that receive solar energy and convert it into electricity) and solar power plants (directing sunlight to a liquid, often water-filled tank, and subsequent processes continue as in conventional thermal power plants.
-That is, the water heats up and turn into steam.
+That is, the water heats up and turns into steam.
 Steam turns the turbine, and the turbine rotates the generator rotor, and thus electricity is generated).
 Solar energy can also be used to generate heat.
 In this case, solar collectors are used.
 They can use water, air or antifreeze as a heat carrier.

-At present, the complexity of the technology of manufacturing semiconductor-based solar cells that convert solar radiation energy into electricity in the world and the high cost of electricity generated Solar elements based on amorphous, poly and microcrystalline equilibrium potential of the redox pair, but the anode side is far from semiconductors, which are easy to manufacture and inexpensive, the equilibrium potential.
-This phenomenon creates a voltage rapidly degrade their structure under the influence of temperature and light, have a low efficiency and low operating time, which also increases the cost of electricity.
+At present, the complexity of the technology of manufacturing semiconductor-based solar cells that convert solar radiation energy into electricity in the world and the high cost of electricity generated from them hinder the possibility of large-scale use of these solar cells.
+Solar elements based on amorphous, poly-and microcrystalline semiconductors, which are easy to manufacture and inexpensive, rapidly degrade their structure under the influence of temperature and light, have a low efficiency and low operating time, which also increases the cost of electricity.
 In general, the efficiency of the old type of silicon-based solar cells can be increased to 25% in the laboratory, and the efficiency of arsenide-gallium-based solar cells can be increased to 32% in the laboratory [3].

 Nevertheless, modern demand is forcing us to look for solar cells that are cheaper in terms of manufacturing technology and electricity generated.
-Examples of such solar elements are "DSSC-Dye sensitized solar cell" or "Grazsel elements".
+Examples of such solar elements are "DSSC-Dye Sensitized Solar Cell" or "Grazsel elements".
 This attracts experts in the field with the technology of production of solar cells, the low cost of their introduction and improvement, the convenience of their use and production [4-6].